syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/blazor-web-assembly.md

 ## Create a Blazor WebAssembly App in Visual Studio

-You can create a **Blazor WebAssembly App** using Visual Studio via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0) or the [Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).
+You can create a **Blazor WebAssembly App** using Visual Studio via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0) or the [Syncfusion&reg; Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).

-## Install Syncfusion Blazor RichTextEditor and Themes NuGet in the App
+## Install Syncfusion&reg; Blazor RichTextEditor and Themes NuGet in the App

 To add `Blazor RichTextEditor` component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.RichTextEditor](https://www.nuget.org/packages/Syncfusion.Blazor.RichTextEditor) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
 Alternatively, you can utilize the following package manager command to achieve the same.